About the ONC

 Also in 2017, City Councilors expressed an intent to address the weaknesses and shortcomings in the existing NARO, which had been minimally updated over the past 30 years.
 The first draft of the revised NARO legislation was sent to all neighborhood associations in January 2021.
 Extensive feedback from neighborhood associations and coalitions was received, and the draft legislation was subsequently revised to incorporate much of this community feedback.
 The revised draft NARO legislation was introduced at the City Council meeting on Monday, August 2, 2021, was amended at LUPZ and at Full Council, but was voted down at the September 20, 2021 City Council meeting.
 A revised bill that incorporated all of the amendments of the previous bill was introduced at the March 21, 2022 City Council meeting, was approved on a 5-4 vote at the April 18, 2022 City Council meeting, was subsequently vetoed by the Mayor, and the Mayoral veto was overturned on a 6-3 vote on May 16, 2022.
 The updated NARO was enacted and went into effect on Friday, May 27, 2022.

-In addition to helping create neighborhood associations, maintaining neighborhood association contact information and responding to neighborhood public notification requests from permit applicants, developers and the general public, the ONC provides a wealth of services and resources both to neighborhood associations and neighborhood coalitions, but also to the general public.
+In addition to helping create neighborhood associations, maintaining neighborhood association contact information and responding to neighborhood public notification requests from permit applicants, developers and the general public, the ONC provides a wealth of services and resources not only to neighborhood associations and neighborhood coalitions, but also to the general public.

-The first known neighborhood association in Albuquerque was the Stronghurst Improvement Association which, in 1991, listed itself as being in existence for 60 years, demonstrating that neighborhood associations have been alive and well in our city for almost 100 years.
+The first known neighborhood association in Albuquerque was the Stronghurst Improvement Association which, in 1991, listed itself as being in existence for 60 years, demonstrating that neighborhood associations have been alive and well in our city for nearly a century.
 Even before the actual conception of the ONC, neighborhood associations in Albuquerque were on the move, working hard to make their areas safer, cleaner, and more pleasant.
-Over the years, the number of neighborhood associations and coalitions that the ONC serves has grown significantly to nearly 200 groups, representing all four quadrants and nine council districts citywide.
+Over the years, the number of neighborhood associations and coalitions that the ONC serves has grown significantly to nearly 160 groups, representing all four quadrants and nine council districts citywide.
 The neighborhood associations are a cross-section of individuals who have one goal and purpose: to make their neighborhoods safer, cleaner, more aesthetically pleasing, economically growing, and overall better places to live, work, and play.